Drew-Barlow/IntelliFlight/README.md

 ### Training the Model

-The model can be trained using the following:
+The model can be trained using the following command:
 ```
 python -m intelliflight train [-h] -t PATH_TO_FLIGHT_DATA -p PARTITION_COUNT -s K_STEP -m MAX_K [-r RNG_SEED]
 ```